 FIC was founded in 1980.

 Iomega was established in 1980.

 Michael Aldrich developed a system called Redifon's Office Revolution in March 1980, connecting sales companies, suppliers, and customers together.
 A type of online shopping available before Internet online shopping was available.

 Computer company events in 1980

-Atari becomes the first company to register a Copyright for two computer games "Asteroids" and "Lunar Lander" on June 17, 1980.
+Atari became the first company to register a Copyright for two computer games "Asteroids" and "Lunar Lander" on June 17, 1980.

-Star Wars Episode V: The Empire Strikes Back is released May 21, 1980.
+Star Wars Episode V: The Empire Strikes Back was released on May 21, 1980.